crodier/software-blog/_posts/2023-10-07-cost-of-a-microservice.md

 Every microservice you author needs to be completely "hardened".
 If any microservice stops
-responding you experience a customer facing outage.
+ responding, you experience a customer facing outage.

 It takes a tremendous amount of investment to handle high uptime reasonably well.
 This effort needs to be cataloged before moving into microservces.

-In theory the cloud or a large software team makes it easier with economies of scale; however, this has not been the case.
+In theory, the cloud or a large software team makes it easier with economies of scale; however, this has not been the case.

 Technology has reached a point in the curve where it has become more expensive than ever to run a high uptime service with a massive skill set needed to do it correctly.
-High uptime services requires senior engineering time.
+High uptime services require senior engineering time.
 Senior engineering time is scarce and expensive.

 Next we explore why each microservice comes with a 60% overhead of